 Message from the Director

-CCBI is fortunate to have a staff of highly trained and dedicated employees who are committed to providing a high standard of excellence in the field of forensic science.
-CCBI pledges to continue to set high standards and strive for excellence in crime scene investigation and forensic analysis.
+CCBI is fortunate to have a staff of highly skilled and dedicated employees who are committed to strive for perfection while setting the highest standards in crime scene investigation, forensic analysis of evidence, and the collection of criminal arrest information.

 Salvatore (Sam) J. Pennica